 Medical institutions should embrace innovative technologies, but they need caution as well.
 One way to limit their exposure is defining stringent set of “non-negotiable” cyber security requirements prior to adopting new devices, engaging experts to test the effectiveness of these controls prior to deployment and ensuring suppliers remain committed to long term security of their products.
 Regulators also have a significant part to play, specifically mandating cyber security certification requirements for all vital medical devices.

-Its comforting that both the FDA and St Jude's confirmed that there have been no reports of patient harm related to these cyber-security vulnerabilities.
+Its comforting that both the FDA and St Jude's confirmed that there have been no reports of patient harm related to these cyber-security flaws or vulnerabilities.
 However, these significant discoveries should serve as a call to action.